nasuni-labs/nasuni-dashboards/README.md

 *   Static IP: Ensure that the DNS servers you specify are authoritative for Edge Appliance DNS.

+## Download Nasuni Dashboards Zip
+From your computer (Rocky Linux) or the Windows VM (Windows Install), click the green **Code** button within the Nasuni Labs nasuni-dashboards repository and select the **Download ZIP** option to download a local copy of the repository and extract the contents.

 ## Install and Configure InfluxDB